pranavm2015/lfs/Readme.md

 ## Goals Achieved:
 We have come up with a Web Portal as well as an Android Application which allows you to book a seat in the Library or to use the Faculty Appointment System.
 The user can submit any suggestions/bugs in the website via Contact us Form.
 The About Us page is basically the aim and objectives of our project.
 Once the user has logged in, he/she will be recognized if he/she is a faculty or a student and different options would be available accordingly.
 For the students, two options are available, either Book Appointment to meet the Teacher or Book a seat in the Library.
 The Application has same functionality as the Web Portal and is self explanatory as well.
+Thanks!